MSLM-Electric/FreeRTOS_WindowsDemo/README.md

 cmake -G "Visual Studio 15 2017" ..
 cd ..
 ```
-- If the entered command *cmake -G "Visual Studio 15 2017" ..* has fault then setup to your PC the Visual Studio Build Tools 2017 (*Visual C++ Build Tools* option in setup menu) and try again.
+- If the entered command *cmake -G "Visual Studio 15 2017" ..* has fault then setup to your PC the Visual Studio Build Tools 2017 (*Visual C++ Build Tools* option in the installer setup menu) and try again.
 Required space for *Build Tools* is ~4GB.
 Link for installer: *https://aka.ms/vs/15/release/vs_buildtools.exe*
 - After successfully built project go to **_/build32_** folder and open the  **"MyProjectForExample.sln"** file.
 - After opening it on VS (*not ~~VS Code!~~*) set the main project ("_MyProjectForExample_") as startup project.
 To do it open **_Solution Explorer_** window on VS and
 chose **_Set as Startup Project_** by clicking right mouse on _MyProjectForExample_ in list.
 Now you can launch the VS debug.<br />